seth586/guides/OpenWRT/security/3_keys.md

 ```
 `openwrt` is your private key and `openwrt.pub` is your public key. the `-a` flag requires 256 hash iterations to process your passphrase, this exponentially increases the processing power required to brute force your passphrase should your private key be compromised.

+Repeat this step to create another keypair for your FreeNAS box, `User@Desktop ~/.ssh $ ssh-keygen -o -a 256 -t ed25519 -C "$(hostname)-$(date +'%d-%m-%Y')" -f freenas`

-### Generate Keys with a FIDO/U2F device
+### Step 1b: Generate Keys with a FIDO/U2F device
 ***work in progress***
-### Add public keys to your OpenWRT Router
+### Step 2: Add public keys to your OpenWRT Router
 Highlight the result of `cat openwrt.pub` from the 'Generate Keys' step and copy it.
 We will paste it in the router's `~/.ssh/authorized-keys` file.
 ```
 User@Desktop ~/.ssh $ ssh root@192.168.84.1 -p 2222
 Password:
 root@OpenWrt:~# nano ~/.ssh/authorized_keys
 ```
-Paste your public key, save (CTRL+O, ENTER) and exit (CTRL+X).
+Paste your public key in a new line, save (CTRL+O, ENTER) and exit (CTRL+X).
 Now lets try to login using our new public private key authentication:
 ```
 root@OpenWrt:~# exit
 User@Desktop ~/.ssh $ ssh root@192.168.84.1 -p 22 -i openwrt